frostyfeet909/testingFoam/plotCases/readme.txt

 5. python main.py

 Might need to give executable premission to .run files.
-This program needs the most work, it all works its just janky
+This program needs the most work, it all works its just janky.

+Requires: numpy, scipy, and matplotlib